arun-instructor/FEWD31-Arun/week_05_js/09_dom_manipulation/README.md

 ##Object Exercises

-1. How would you represent the following using and object literal.
+1. How would you represent the following using an object literal.
 Then update john's address to 1234 Park ln.

 ```
 John, Doe, 36, 1234 Park st.